This section summarizes frequently asked questions about this service.

 - Q What is the support system like?

-After joining Human Resocia, we focus on Japanese language training and also our engineers undergo training on Japanese business manners.
+- A After joining Human Resocia, we focus on Japanese language training and also our engineers undergo training on Japanese business manners.

 During the Japanese language training, our employees improve their language skills on a daily basis with the aim to take the Japanese Language Proficiency Test that takes place twice a year.
 Regarding business etiquette, we have more practical content, such as how to exchange business cards, greetings in a business environment, and how to write business emails.